When Not Falling Apart Became Success

 No celebrations.

-Just the daily work of showing up, paying bills, and making sure nothing broke beyond repair.
+Just the daily work of showing up, paying bills, making decisions, stretching what was available, and making sure nothing broke beyond repair.

 And in that season, avoiding collapse was success.